 According to Psychology Today, the habit of people-pleasing and struggling to say no comes out of literature on depression.
 (6)

 People-pleasing is directly related to mental health, so being able to say no to requests is vital to your emotional well-being.

 After you get comfortable with declining new commitments, it won’t feel daunting.
 Plus, you’ll have more time for what matters most.
 If this is an area where you struggle, check out the post below.

 Related article: How to Stop Being a People-Pleaser But Still Be Nice: 8 Secrets

 Have you ever noticed how good you feel after taking small steps?
 That’s because it gives you a sense of accomplishment, builds momentum, and fuels your productivity.

 The trick is to start small and make progress because our minds can’t multitask—setting aside time to do one thing at a time works best.

 According to neuropsychologist Dr. Kubu, humans are wired to be “monotaskers,” which means our brains can only focus on one task at a time.
 (7)

-Some studies have found multitasking such as texting or being on social media when in a lecture led to students learning less and even decreased their accuracy with homework.
+Some studies have found multitasking, such as texting or being on social media when in a lecture, leads to students learning less and even decreasing their accuracy with homework.
 (8)

 If something is going to take a long time, divide it up.
 Don’t try to tackle it all at once, or you’ll have stress from the get-go.